Angela Farmer: Teaching

+Classes and immersive courses

-Farmer teaches yoga in Yellow Springs, Ohio, in California, in other parts of America, and in other countries.
-Each summer she and her partner Victor Van Kooten teach yoga in their studio in the Eftalou valley in Lesbos in Greece.
+Farmer teaches yoga in Yellow Springs, Ohio, and at other places including the Kripalu Center, Massachusetts and Harbin Hot Springs, California.
+Each summer she and Van Kooten teach yoga in their studio in the Eftalou valley in Lesbos in Greece.
 They began teaching together in 1984 and have continued to do so for over 25 years.
 They lead immersive courses in yoga on Lesbos lasting two to three weeks, four times a year.
 Farmer and Van Kooten call their approach "yoga from the inside out".
-Farmer uses imagery, intentionally fluid movements and conscious breathing to explore the prana energy that in her view animates and guides the body.
+Farmer uses imagery, intentionally fluid movements and conscious breathing to explore what in her view is the prana energy that animates and guides the body.
+Since refugees from Asia, the Middle East, and Africa have arrived in Lesbos, Farmer has taught yoga classes in the island's refugee camps, and trained yoga teachers for that work.

+Style

 Claudia Cummins, in Yoga Journal writes: "Ask devoted students to describe Angela Farmer's teaching, and they'll offer words like freedom, empowerment, surrender, and transformation.
 They'll describe her approach as soft, fluid, internal, feminine, open, and playful".
-The "superstar" yoga teacher Donna Farhi studied under Farmer, and like her eventually switched to a freestyle form.
+The yoga teacher Donna Farhi studied under Farmer, and like her eventually switched to a freestyle form.
 Carolyn Brown, in Yogi Times, writes that a yoga class by Farmer and Van Kooten gives no clue to their training under Iyengar, as their style has evolved away from his strictness into a "more organic, self-expressive and self-healing way of practicing".
 The mindful yoga teacher Anne Cushman, in her 2014 book Moving into Meditation, calls Farmer an "extraordinary" yoga teacher, and credits her with shaping Cushman's "exploratory, sensate approach to asana practice."
 Rosen writes that Farmer and Van Kooten "form one of yoga’s most dynamic teaching duos."

-The yoga scholar-practitioner Theodora Wildcroft, in her book on post-lineage yoga, describes Farmer as among the "little-known radical yoga practitioners" who began the movement away from lineages of yoga gurus by "publicly distanc[ing] themselves from the Iyengar Yoga system".
-She then became a leading yoga teacher in her own right.
-Wildcroft likens her to Vanda Scaravelli, a yoga teacher who studied directly under B. K. S. Iyengar, as both women took what they saw as a "patriarchal practice" and used it to explore the "divine feminine" through the movements that they taught.
-Wildcroft reports that Van Kooten claims to have been "seriously hurt" by Iyengar, and that both Farmer and Van Kooten were "blacklisted or denigrated" in some manner by Iyengar Yoga.
+Wildcroft describes Farmer as among the "little-known radical yoga practitioners" who began the movement away from lineages of yoga gurus by "publicly distanc[ing] themselves from the Iyengar Yoga system".
+Farmer then became a leading yoga teacher in her own right.
+Wildcroft likens her to Vanda Scaravelli, a yoga teacher who like Farmer studied directly under B. K. S. Iyengar.
+In her view, both women took what they saw as a "patriarchal practice" and used it to explore the "divine feminine" through the movements that they taught.
 Also like Scaravelli, Farmer avoided giving her name to any yoga school, precisely in order to avoid the "institutionalisation of personal charisma" that they were reacting against.
 According to Wildcroft, the post-lineage yoga teachers Uma Dinsmore-Tuli and her partner Nirlipta Tuli are among those inspired by Farmer's teaching.